mattbaxter689/SpotEng/README.md

 - [ ] look to possibly incorporate streaming with kafka.
 Ie: take data from S3 data lake as csv or parquet, and stream each row or rows to a consumer that saves to postgres

-## COMPLETED:
-- [x] implement a class to allow download of data from spotify
-- [x] Add schema for postgres in docker container
-- [x] add docker compose file and set up services
-    - add service for db
-    - add service for db eng app
-- [x] add commands to makefile
-- [x] Make sure data is uploading properly to postgres